cal-smith/ajax.js/README.md

 ajax.js
 ===========

-ajax.js is intended to be a nice lightweight AJAX library.
+ajax.js is intended to be a nice, lightweight, AJAX library.
 Unminified the library is 3kb, minification takes it down to ~2kb.

 #About